Seminar

 Languages accepted (individual corrections): Spanish, English, Portuguese, Italian, Vietnamese.

-– Lecture and reading notes to identify and construct a research object and a personal problematic.
+– Notes from lectures and readings to identify and construct a research object and a personal problematic.

-– A Thematic File to prepare the corpus of the individual dissertation.
+– A thematic dossier to prepare the individual dissertation corpus.

-• D - CCA-MS810 Constructive practices in architectural designCCA
+• D - CCA-MS810 Constructive practices in architectural and urban designCCA

 Learning objectives

-This seminar initiates the work leading up to the production of a thesis at the end of the Master’s cycle.
-During the semester, the aim is to help students :
+This seminar initiates the work leading up to the production of a dissertation at the end of the Master’s cycle.
+Over the course of the semester, students will:

-– determine the field of study and nature of the dissertation they will develop
+– determine the field of study and nature of the dissertation they will be developing

 – gather useful “materials” by compiling a bibliography